haberdashPI/vscode-master-key/notes.md

 - final design of keybinding file that I'm relatively satisfied with
   - fix the repeat keybindings
   - fix default expansion

+WHEN PUBLISHING: get this to work on both stores (the one from microsoft and the one that vscodium uses)

 ## Future releases